segalalon/OOTB-DIH-k8s-provisioning/README.md

 9. Instance Type: t3a.medium
 10. key pair name: OOTB-DIH-Provisioning
 11. Click Launch and wait for the VM to be available.
-12. Connect to the VM: ssh -i OOTB-DIH-Provisioning.pem centos@<public-ip>
+12. Connect to the VM: ssh -i OOTB-DIH-Provisioning.pem centos@public-ip
 13. chmod +x run.sh
 14. ./run.sh (will pull the project from s3 and prepare it)
 15. If you are requested to updatw AWS, cd OOTB-DIH-k8s-provisioning-main and update setAWSEnv.sh